A scalable estimator of higher-order information in complex dynamical systems: Introduction

-Our main original contributions include: \begin{enumerate} \item We introduce the \Minfo, a novel multivariate information-theoretic measure of high-order dependencies in complex systems; \item We show that \Minfo can be efficiently calculated in Gaussian distributions via a convex optimisation problem; \item We illustrate the behaviour of \Minfo on synthetic models, and demonstrate its potential for empirical applications using real-world brain activity data; \item We integrate \Minfo with existing information decomposition frameworks, providing a fine taxonomy of information flow in dynamical systems. \end{enumerate}
+Our main original contributions include theoretical, computational, and empirical insights.
+Specifically: \begin{enumerate} \item We introduce the \Minfo, a novel multivariate information-theoretic measure of higher-order dependencies in complex systems; \item We show that \Minfo can be efficiently calculated in Gaussian distributions via a convex optimisation problem; \item We illustrate the behaviour of \Minfo on synthetic models, and demonstrate its potential for empirical applications using real-world brain activity data; \item We integrate \Minfo with existing information decomposition frameworks, providing a fine taxonomy of information flow in dynamical systems. \end{enumerate}